SigNoz/signoz.io/blog/2022-05-11-opentelemetry-rust.md

 In this tutorial, we will use [SigNoz](https://signoz.io/) as our backend analysis tool.
 SigNoz is a full-stack open-source APM tool that can be used for storing and visualizing the telemetry data collected with OpenTelemetry.
 It is built natively on OpenTelemetry and works on the OTLP data formats.

-SigNoz provides query and visualization capabilities for the end-user and comes with out-of-box charts for application metrics and traces.
+SigNoz provides query and visualization capabilities for the end-user and comes with out-of-box charts for application metrics, logs and traces.

 Now let’s get down to how to implement OpenTelemetry in Rust applications and then visualize the collected data in SigNoz.